godfat/rest-core/README.md

 Doing so would establish a keep-alive connection to the server, and receive data periodically.
 We'll take Firebase as an example:

-If you are using Firebase, please consider the pre-built client in [rest-more][] instead.
+If you are using Firebase, please consider [rest-firebase][] instead.

 ``` ruby
 require 'rest-core'